Since becoming a nurse and the mother of two amazing little humans, my caffeine consumption has reached an all-time high.

-Trauma shear construction and durability enables them to cut through strong materials such as seat belts, leather, jeans and even thin metal.
-In addition, the wide, blunt tip on the shears are designed to slide across skin, minimizing risk of injuring the patient while cutting clothing.
-Trauma shears can also be used to cut bandages or open difficult packaging and come in handy during 12 hour shifts.
+Trauma shear construction and durability enables them to cut through strong materials such as seat belts, leather, jeans, and even thin metal.
+Also, the wide, blunt tip on the shears is designed to slide across the skin, minimizing the risk of injuring the patient while cutting clothing.
+Trauma shears can also be used to cut bandages or open difficult packaging and come in handy during 12-hour shifts.

 They usually consist of a handle with a metal blade, which is traditionally bent at about 150 degrees.
-This “lever arm” gives them an unusual appearance as compared to normal scissors.
+This “lever arm” gives them an unusual appearance as compared to ordinary scissors.

-Bandage scissors, otherwise known as bandage forcepts, are very similar to trauma shears in that they are used for cutting.
-They are generally slightly less “hefty” then trauma shears, however they are still very durable and a good quality pair can be used for many years of service.
+Bandage scissors, otherwise known as bandage forceps, are very similar to trauma shears in that they are used for cutting.
+They are generally slightly less “hefty” then trauma shears; however, they are still very durable, and a good quality pair can be used for many years of service.

 Bandage scissors also come with a blunt tip on the bottom blade, which helps in cutting bandages without gouging the skin.
 The blunt tip design of the scissor prevents accidental injury while making bandage removal very easy,